jhammarstedt/MLOps-Kubeflow_in_GCP/README.md

 # Demo on MLOPS with google cloud (WIP)
+This repo will demonstrate how to set up and deploy an ML CI/CD pipeline using Google Clouds AI Platform, Kubeflow and Docker.

-This demo was created as a part of an assignment for a DevOps course given at KTH spring 2021
+This demo was created as a part of an assignment for a DevOps course given at KTH spring 2021 and a video demo will also be added shortly.
 ## Members
 * Johan Hammarstedt, [jhammarstedt](https://github.com/jhammarstedt)
 * Matej Sestak, [Sestys](https://github.com/sestys)